Bullying: how it affects autistic children and teenagers

 Signs that autistic children and teenagers are being bullied

-Also, autistic children might not always realise when they’re being bullied, particularly with more indirect bullying.
-And sometimes autistic children might think a child is bullying them when the child is actually just trying to talk or play with them.
+Also, autistic children and teenagers might not always realise when they’re being bullied, particularly with more subtle bullying.
+And sometimes autistic children and teenagers might misunderstand others and think someone is bullying them when the person is just trying to talk or play with them.

-There’s no single way to tell whether children are being bullied.
-The way children react depends on how bad the bullying is, as well as on their personalities.
-But there are some signs you can look out for in your autistic child.
+There’s no single way to tell whether your autistic child is being bullied.
+The way your child might react depends on how bad the bullying is, as well as on their communication skills and personality.
+But there are signs you can look out for.

 Physical signs